Grab some collection of objects and count it. How does that work?

 cannot be any of the prime numbers we listed.

 So we have found a prime that was not on our list, which we supposed to be complete.
-This contradiction establishes the theorem..
+This contradiction establishes the theorem.

 We can also show that a set is infinite by finding an infinite subset:

 Theorem.
-If and
+If

 is infinite, then